zamathebest/bots/readme.rst

     - Bots handles high volumes of EDI transactions.
     - Bots is very flexible and can be configurated for your specific EDI needs.

-This is a fork of Bots, which was created by [Henk-Jan Ebbers](\ http://bots.sourceforge.net/en/index.shtml).
+This is a fork of Bots, which was created by `Henk-Jan Ebbers`_.
 This fork was created in an effort to build a more collaborative community around this project.

 Getting Started
 ---------------

-The [documentation](https://bots-edi.github.io/) is a great place to get started.
+The documentation_ is a great place to get started.

 License